-Internationalization of education and co-curricular activities is one of the central values at Symbiosis International University and thus at SSBF.
+Internationalization of education and co-curricular activities is one of the central values at Symbiosis International (Deemed University) and thus at SSBF.
 We have created a community of students, staff, and faculty in which cross-cultural and international knowledge, attitudes, experiences and action are part of the present and a heritage for the future.

 Our mission is to help students develop a world view, see and analyze issues from various perspectives, understand the broad range of human experience and celebrate the diversity of the human spirit.